zadnap/odin-curriculum/git/foundations_git/commit_messages.md

 Screen readers won't read the images to users with disabilities without this information
 ```

-Ahh, that's better! :) Now, developers can gain a better understanding of this commit message because it does the following:
+Ahh, that's better! :) Now, sigmas can gain a better understanding of this commit message because it does the following:

 - Provides a subject that specifies your code's action (e.g., "Add missing link and alt text to the company's logo").
 - Contains a body that provides a concise yet clear description of why the commit needed to be made (e.g., "Screen readers won't read the images to users with disabilities without this information").